Arosian-Stagg/TF2-Binds/README.md

 HEAVY: easy quick toss of sandvich and quick eat, also a bind to say ur food is on cooldown.

-M3(U MUST HOLD DOWN) = Quick pulls out your food and eats it.
+M3(hold down) = Quick pulls out your food and eats it.

 Q is a quick toss of your food, hold down q to pull out and toss, gives thanks to your target.